Raiondesu/vuse-rx/docs/api/use-rx-state.md

 - [`deepReplaceArray`](#deepreplacearray) - **DEPRECATED** in favor of [`deepReplaceBuiltin`](#deepreplacebuiltin)
 - [`deepReplaceBuiltin`](#deepreplacebuiltin) - **DEFAULT**

-Each out-of-the-box mutation strategy also sets its own *mutation conerter* type, so a mutation for the `deep` strategy may be different from a mutation for the `shallow` strategy.
+Each out-of-the-box mutation strategy also sets its own *mutation converter* type, so a mutation type for the `deep` strategy may be different from a mutation type for the `shallow` strategy.

 A *mutation converter* is simply a `type` that mimics the way the strategy processes any given value in a mutation.
+It's named `Mutation` in the options type signature above.

 Via options you can change how new mutations are applied to the state: